Repositorian/DataCarpentry-Humanists/_episodes/00-intro.md

 ### Spreadsheet programs

 Many spreadsheet programs are available.
 Since most participants utilize Excel as their primary spreadsheet program, this lesson will make use of Excel examples.

-A free spreadsheet program that can also be used is LibreOffice

-Commands may differ a bit between programs, but the general idea is the same.

-> ## Exercise
-> - How many people have used spreadsheets in their research?
-> - How many people have accidentally done something that made them
-> frustrated or sad?
-{: .callout}
+There are others (gnumeric, Calc from OpenOffice, Google Sheets), and their functionality is similar, but Excel seems to be a program most commonly used by researchers.

-Spreadsheets encompass a lot of the things we need to be able to do as researchers.
+Spreadsheets are popular researcher tools because they encompass a lot of the things we need to be able to do.
 We can use them for:
 - Data entry
 - Organizing data
 - Subsetting and sorting data
 - Statistics
 - Plotting

-We do a lot of different operations in spreadsheets.
-What kind of operations do you do in spreadsheets?
-Which ones do you think spreadsheets are good for?

 ## Problems with Spreadsheets